Open to the Public

 The preserve harbors a variety of birds, including the colorful prothonotary warbler.
 It's also home to reptiles, amphibians, snakes, turtles, and a few rare fish species.

 In addition to the ancient bald cypress trees, the virgin swamp forest features large water tupelo, red maple, and persimmon.

-The nearest put-in above the preserve is at the Route 621 bridge.
-Canoeists can take out at the Route 620 bridge.
+The nearest put-in above the preserve is at the Route 621 (Proctors Bridge Road) bridge.
+Paddlers can take out at the Route 620 bridge.